 In the end, the AI gives feedback that’s just for that student, based on how they answered.
 It’s not just a score; it’s advice tailored just for them, thanks to the clever AI that can think up questions on the spot.
 This way, every student can learn in a way that’s best for them.

 3. A large number of professionals are opting in for online courses, making it necessary to design assessments with a flexible schedule

 No wonder students at any level of education prefer to learn more than one thing, may it be a concept, subject, or skill, the major reason for this being students, who want to explore unexplored areas and skill sets.

 The same is the case with working professions, the dynamic work requirements and professional growth-seeking mindset are making working professions opt in for flexible learning programs.
-This has brought up the need of designing assessments that can be taken in a flexible manner.
+This has brought up the need to design assessments that can be flexible.

-These professionals and students prefer to learn at their own pace rather than learning in groups in order to manage their schedule efficiently, this further highlights the importance of assessments with a flexible schedule.
+These professionals and students prefer to learn at their own pace rather than learning in groups to manage their schedule efficiently, this further highlights the importance of assessments with a flexible schedule.

 4. Skill-oriented assessments are the need of the hour

-As professionals and students are becoming more skill oriented, the courses are being designed in such a way that the need for skill development is met.
-In 2023, it will be of prime importance to assess the skill through assessments.
+As professionals and students are becoming more skill-oriented, the courses are being designed in such a way that the need for skill development is met.
+In 2024, it will be of prime importance to assess the skill through assessments.
 As the current assessments majorly focus on memorization of formulae and concepts, it will be a must for academicians to revisit how the assessments are designed.